TheFlamingPumpkinDevWork/player/README.md

 </p>

 ## Before Using
-First, this theme is currently optimized for Microsoft Windows 11, so if it is used on another operating system, you have to check :
+First, this theme is currently optimized for Microsoft Windows 11, so if it is used on another operating system, you have to check:
 + **Segoe Fluent Icons** font is installed

 Secondly, make sure you've installed the following add-ons for an optimal theme experience.
-These add-ons enhance the look and feel of your Playnite setup, and some are essential for full functionality :
+These add-ons enhance the look and feel of your Playnite setup, and some are essential for full functionality:
 + **Theme Options** (Customizes the theme, thanks to Artem Shpynov)
 + **ExtraMetadataLoader** (Displays game trailers and logos)
 + **ExtraMetadataLoader Fullscreen Helper** (Ensures ExtraMetadata works in fullscreen mode)